Valerie Blair

 I am an almost 3 year survivor, having been diagnosed twice in my lifetime.
 The first was in 2013 when my significant other was battling non-Hodgkin's lymphoma and the second diagnosis came in late 2016 with a positive BRCA.
 I underwent a double mastectomy and reconstruction in late 2017 and after ten surgeries in under two years I can finally say that I am cancer free.
 My children supported me throughout my diagnosis, illness, treatment, and recovery.
 They are the reasons I fought so hard and am here today.
 I was never alone in my battle and I want other women to know they are also not alone.

-The 24th Annual Bosom Buddies Event
+The 25th Annual Bosom Buddies Event

-View Auction & Bid
+View Auction & Bid©2024 Rubber City Radio Group